How To Get Empowered With God’s Power, Today!

 Matthew 18: 3, “And said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.”

-It’s not necessary to confess all your sins to the Lord before receiving His Spirit.
-Certainly, if this is how you feel moved, by all means pour out your repentant heart to the Lord.
+It’s not necessary to confess to the Lord every single sin you’ve ever committed before receiving the Holy Spirit.
+Certainly, if this is how you feel moved, by all means pour out your repentant heart to God, however long it takes.
 But, it’s not what God specifically requires.
 God is our all-knowing Creator and He searches the hearts.
 God knows what you are going to say and do before your words and actions are ever formed.
-If you desire to confess your faults then do so, but do not let this self-expectation inhibit your approach to God.
+If you desire to confess all your faults then do so, but do not let this self-expectation anchor you from approaching God.

 When seeking God for the Holy Spirit anointing, we always encourage people to pray passionately, praising God in their native language and expecting to receive that for which they are asking.
 Do not pray for tongues because this is not scriptural.
 It’s the infilling of the Holy Spirit for which you should seek.
 Speaking in tongues is simply one of the many gifts of the Holy Spirit, but it’s the first manifesting sign and therefore the confirming evidence of the anointing experience.